May 19, 2021 0 Comment

 4. Low Employee Engagement

-Employees might completely overlook a program that does not meet their needs or expectations, and may eventually stop participating in it.
-Hence, if the organization attempts to push them in that direction, there might be resistance and negativity.
+Employees might overlook a program that does not meet their needs or expectations and may eventually stop participating.

-For example, if the workforce consists largely of millennials and the rewards are just trophies and mementoes, it is likely to have no impact or even negative impact on the employee motivation.
+For example, if the workforce consists largely of millennials and the rewards are just trophies and mementos, it is likely to have no impact or even a negative impact on employee motivation.

 Here’s a look at the top ten reasons for customizing an employee recognition program for an organization: